hyperoslo/gamification/README.md

 end
 ```

-Some things are more difficult to award, though.
+Some things are more difficult to reward, though.
 In our example, you can't really tell whether
 a user has read an article.
 You'll just have to trust them, and make a button that they can
 click to confirm that they've read it: